SharonM-Analyst/Retail-Sales-Insights-Data-Agent/README.md

 A new Data Agent was created inside Databricks AI/BI and named **Retail Sales Insights Agent**.
 The retail_sales_data table was connected as the data source.
 A connectivity test confirmed the agent could query the table before instructions were added.

 ### Step 5 · Write the Agent Instructions
 The agent instructions were written from scratch following the BrightLearn 8-section framework.
 They cover role, dataset rules, supported question types, response structure, trend rules, data quality, ambiguity handling, and recommendation guidelines.
-Full instructions are in `agent_instructions.txt` and `docs/Agent_Instructions.docx`.

 ### Step 6 · Test with 10 Questions
 Ten original business questions were asked covering total revenue, category performance, gender patterns, age-group behaviour, spend tiers, seasonal trends, and an intentionally ambiguous question to test clarification behaviour.